-The career of the British watercolour artist tragically killed while serving as an official war artist in World War Two – out in cinemas on Friday, July 1st
+The career of the British watercolour artist tragically killed while serving as an official war artist in World War Two – now available to watch online following UK cinema release on Friday, July 1st 2022

 The first official war artist to be commissioned in World War Two, Eric Ravilious was on an aircraft which set out from Iceland in 1942 and never came back.
 There is no exact record of what took place, covered by the phrase “missing in action”, but in all likelihood the plane went down in the sea.
 Kinmonth finds simple images to convey the incident, which appears in both her opening introduction to Ravilious’ life and her closing reel representing his passing – a warplane descending, our viewpoint falling towards the surface of the sea, an indistinct body moving in water filled with bubbles.
 At the end, the cold blue of the water contrasts with the gentler, rural green of the family house and surroundings back home.

 After his death, Ravilious’ art was largely ignored.
 Alan Bennett, an admirer of the artist’s work, puts this down to the work’s cheerful and unthreatening nature and a prevailing view that art should grapple with dark and foreboding subject matter.
 He remembers seeing Ravilious’ picture Train Landscape on the wall at school and recognising the third class carriage interior with the rolling landscape beyond – except that the real thing was much dirtier on account of the soot produced by the steam engine.
 Author and academic Robert McFarlane says of the pictures, “the path always leads the eye” and extols the artist’s ability to bring out what he describes as the English landscape’s “primitive quality”.